seawatts/ideas/.github/ISSUE_TEMPLATE/new-idea-template.md

 # Audience

 <!--
-Describe who your audience is.
+Describe who your audience / who is this built for?
 Other developers, designers, customers, investors, etc.
 -->

 # Reach

 <!--
 Who will this idea reach?
 How large is that reach?
+Could this be a really big idea that would turn into a startup?
 -->

 ## Level of effort